Super Bowl Conspiracy Theory roundup: Taylor Swift, logo colors and more - Yahoo Sports

 Oh, but it doesn’t stop there.
 Start with the number of this year’s Super Bowl (58).
 Take away the number of seasons John Harbaugh has coached the Ravens (16).
 Remove Lamar Jackson’s uniform number (8).
 And that leaves you with … whoa.

 Bet the farm on the Ravens, folks!
-(Don’t bet the farm on the Ravens … or, at least, not because of this.)
+(No, don’t bet the farm on the Ravens … or at least, not because of this.)

 The ‘Script is already written’ theory

-There’s this strange little long-running idea that the NFL is scripted, that all these miraculous catches and last-second kicks are all the part of a grand design.
-One day they will be, when AI comes for us all, but for now it’s just glorious messy humanity at play.
+There’s this strange, long-running idea that the NFL is scripted, that all these miraculous catches and last-second kicks are part of some grand design.
+One day they will be, when AI comes for us all, but for now, it’s just glorious, messy humanity at play.
 Or is it?
 Take a look at what popped up on the screen of a Canadian television station a few days ago:

 Does this mean stress free 49ers playoff football til the Superbowl? 👀 pic.twitter.com/pOgmo1efJM